appsmithorg/appsmith-docs/website/docs/reference/datasources/authenticated-api.md

 # Authenticated API

-This page gives information to connect Appsmith to an Authenticated API.
+This page describes how to connect your application to an API with authentication.

 Use this datasource to create multiple queries for the same API.
 Every query created from this datasource has shared configuration (root URL, authentication, headers, and so on) to avoid re-entering details.
 If you're only creating a single query for your API, try using a [REST API](/reference/datasources/rest-api) datasource.

-## Connect Authenticated API

 ### Connection parameters